JustinBLDang/justinbldang.github.io/index.md

 Outside of work, I have a multi-disciplinary study.
 I created work in Game Development in HS, algorithms/embedded systems/AI/ML/Computer Networking in College.
 I am now working on Web Development projects***(Display Current Track(Spotify Widget) and Personal Website)***.
 I invest in numerous programming fields because problem solving methods have overlap.
 Learning about these has helped me bridge my understanding and help me in my current job, where I have to pick up new tools for every student project.

-Because of my work environment and hobbies, I'm adaptable and quickly learn.
-Due to my work in many different fields, I'm confident I can solve a problem; its only a matter of time.
+Because of my work environment and hobbies, I'm adaptable and quickly learn; confident I can solve any problem.

 ## Projects